Zotero [zoh-TAIR-oh] is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.

 Zotero is an application that can pull source information from the very websites your're using to find resources.
 You're then able to organize your sources with tags and folders and you can attach PDFs and notes.
 When you need to reference those sources, Zotero makes it easy to create proper citations and to share sources with friends and colleagues.

-Navigate to the Zotero download page and select either the Firefox extension or the Standalone.
-Using Zotero as a Firefox extension requires the user to open Firefox in order to insert citations.
-The Standalone option is a separate application: it does not live inside an internet browser.
-For the Standalone, you will want to download the appropriate browser add-on as well (notice that your OS and current browser are automatically detected and highlighted).
+Navigate to the Zotero download page to download and install Zotero.
+You will want to download the appropriate Zotero Connector for your browser as well (notice that your OS and current browser are automatically detected and highlighted).
 Installation will follow the typical pattern for your operating system.

-If you choose not to create an account, you may create one later by clicking the 'Actions' icon at the top of the Zotero window, 'Preferences' from the drop-down menu, and then selecting the 'Sync' tab in the new window.
+If you choose not to create an account, you may create one later by clicking Zotero Preferences from the drop-down menu, and then selecting the 'Sync' tab in the new window.